andrea-cavallo-98/Wine-Quality-Detection/README.md

 ### Various notes
 * Support Vector Machines have quite a bad performance, find a way to improve them
 * GMM is the best performing model so far
+* LDA performs bad as a technique for classification